 Pump test results (1980s) indicated that the surficial aquifer is hydraulically separate from the underlying White River Formation.
 Various historical hydrologic studies as well as URE's pump tests have demonstrated that the White River and underlying Wind River Formations are also hydrologically separated.
 Further confirmation of this separation is evident by the measured head differences whereby the static water level in the Wind River is lower than the level in the overlying White River Formation, thus creating a vertical downward gradient.
-The 2014 static water level in the Main Sand is 57 to 105 ft. above the top of the sand in the FAB Resource Area and 188 to 211 ft. above the op of the sand.
+The 2014 static water level in the Main Sand is 57 to 105 ft. above the top of the sand in the FAB Resource Area and 188 to 211 ft. above the mineralized sand in the Area 5 Resource Area.
+A limited amount of mineralization occurs in the Upper Sand within the FAB Resource Area where the static water level is approximately 20 ft. above the top of the sand.